theDavidUng/ChristineProgrammingLanguage/README.md

 # How to Run

->1.
-Run the main from Christine.java (src/christine/frontend/Christine/Christine.java) with the program args. being the program file written in the Christine language. ("test6.christine" from test_programs/test6.christine).
+1. Run the main from Christine.java (src/christine/frontend/Christine/Christine.java) with the program args. being the program file written in the Christine language. ("test6.christine" from test_programs/test6.christine).
 After running Christine you will be see a newly created jasmin assembly file called file_name.j in your root directory.

->2.
-Take the created jarmin file and run the file with the jasmin jar from the folder "jasmin-2.4".
+2. Take the created jarmin file and run the file with the jasmin jar from the folder "jasmin-2.4".
 After running the command it will create a .class file for you to run with the packaged ChristineTool.jar

->>Assuming your the .j file is "test.j", the following terminal command will be:
->>java -jar ./jasmin.jar test.j
+Assuming your the .j file is "test.j", the following terminal command will be: java -jar ./jasmin.jar test.j

->3.
-Run the generated class file with ChristineTool.jar
+3. Run the generated class file with ChristineTool.jar
->>Exmaple
+Exmaple:
->>java -cp ./ChristineTool.jar:. test
+java -cp ./ChristineTool.jar:. test